 If users do not want a user image linked to their e-mail address to appear in the comments at Gravatar, they should use an e-mail address which is not stored at Gravatar for commenting.
 We would also like to point out that it is also possible to use an anonymous e-mail address or no e-mail address at all if users do not wish their own e-mail address to be sent to Gravatar.
 Users can completely prevent the transmission of data by not using our comment system.

-We use various social networks – currently Twitter and LinkedIN – to exchange information with customers and prospects.
-When calling up the respective networks and platforms, the terms and conditions and data processing guidelines of the respective operators apply.
+We use the social network LinkedIn to exchange information with customers and interested parties.
+When calling up corresponding networks and platforms, the terms and conditions and data processing guidelines of the respective operators apply.

 Revocation, Amendments, Corrections and Updates

 You have the right, upon request and free of charge, to obtain information about the personal data stored about you.
 In addition, you have the right to have incorrect data corrected, your personal data blocked or deleted, provided that this is not contrary to any legal obligation to retain such data.
 You also have the right to revoke your consent with effect for the future.

 Right to Information